-The exchange notes will be unsecured, senior obligations of the Issuers, ranking pari passu in right of payment with all existing and future unsecured Indebtedness of the Issuers (including the 2019 notes), other than any Subordinated Obligations.
+The exchange notes will be unsecured, senior obligations of the Issuers, ranking pari passu in right of payment with all existing and future unsecured Indebtedness of the Issuers, other than any Subordinated Obligations.
 The exchange notes will be effectively subordinated to any secured Indebtedness of the Issuers.
-Since Mediacom LLC is an intermediate holding company and conducts its business through its Subsidiaries, the exchange notes will be effectively subordinated to all existing and future Indebtedness and other liabilities (including trade payables) of its Subsidiaries (other than Mediacom Capital).
-Mediacom Communications is not and will not be an obligor or guarantor of the exchange notes.
+Since Mediacom Broadband LLC is an intermediate holding company and conducts its business through its Subsidiaries, the exchange notes will be effectively subordinated to all existing and future Indebtedness and other liabilities (including trade payables) of its Subsidiaries (other than Mediacom Broadband Corporation).
+Mediacom Communications is not and will not be an obligor or quarantor of the exchange notes.

-As of December 31, 2011, after giving pro forma effect to the Refinancing Transactions, Mediacom LLC would have had approximately \$1.588 billion of Indebtedness outstanding (including approximately \$988 million of Indebtedness of its Subsidiaries), with its Subsidiaries that are party to the Subsidiary Credit Facility having the ability to borrow up to an additional \$91.8 million in the aggregate under the Subsidiary Credit Facility (subject to satisfying certain borrowing conditions under the subsidiary credit facility).
+As of December 31, 2012, Mediacom Broadband LLC had approximately \$1.959 billion of Indebtedness outstanding (including approximately \$1.659 billion of Indebtedness of its Subsidiaries), with its Subsidiaries that are party to the Subsidiary Credit Facility having the ability to borrow up to an additional \$82.9 million in the aggregate under the Subsidiary Credit Facility (subject to certain borrowing conditions under the Subsidiary Credit Facility).